ctesta01/ctesta01/README.md

 ### Hi there 👋

-My professional work centers on the intersections of mathematics, statistics, health equity and disparities, and data visualization.
+My work centers on the intersections of mathematics, statistics, health equity and disparities, and data visualization.

 I'm currently working at the Harvard T.H.
 Chan School of Public Health with [Nancy Krieger](https://www.hsph.harvard.edu/nancy-krieger/) and [Jarvis Chen](https://www.dfhcc.harvard.edu/insider/member-detail/member/jarvis-t-chen-scd/) to understand how complex patterns of discrimination affect people's health using hierarchical/multi-level modeling and causal inference.
 We have been working on writing a series of articles about COVID-19 in the United States including the following: